Last Updated on

-But for my money, nothing beats getting out on the water, so we chose to do a catamaran trip along the coast.
+But for my money, nothing beats getting out on the water.
 Like the helicopter flights, there are a number of companies offering catamaran trips.
 Most offer either a morning trip that includes snorkeling and lunch or a sunset trip that includes dinner.

-We chose the morning trip with Blue Dolphin Charters and they were terrific (I also heard good things about Captain Andy’s – but they were fully booked on the day we wanted to go).
+We chose the morning trip with Blue Dolphin Charters and they were terrific (I also heard glowing reviews about Captain Andy’s – but they were fully booked on the day we wanted to go).

-Humpbacks are considered the most acrobatic of the whale population and during our catamaran trip they certainly showed us why!
-We probably saw a dozen different whales propel themselves from the water in a dramatic full breach, while others entertained us with playful pectoral slaps and tail slaps.
+Humpbacks are considered the most acrobatic of the whale population and during our cruise, dozens of whales showed us why!
+Some propelled themselves from the water in a dramatic full breach, while others entertained with playful pectoral slaps and tail slaps.
 It was an amazing afternoon I’ll never forget.